KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 sequence.
 Normally, KPP tries to find the selected integrator file in the directory :file:`$KPP_HOME/int/`.
 However, if the supplied file name contains a slash, it is assumed to be absolute.
-To access an integrator in the current directory, the prefix can be used, e.g.:
+To access an integrator in the current directory, the prefix :file:`./` can be used, e.g.:

 .. code-block:: console

    #INTEGRATOR ./mydeffile
    #INTFILE ./myintegrator

-If the command occurs twice, the second replaces the first.
+If the :command:`#INTEGRATOR` the command occurs twice, the second replaces the first.

-.. _jacobian:
+.. _jacobian-cmd:

 #JACOBIAN
 ---------